pyne/pyne/docs/devsguide/style_guide.rst

 -------------------
 As software that is meant to be exposed to Python, C/C++ code written for pyne has special needs.
 Existing single-language style guides are non-idiomatic across the language barrier.
-This style guide attempts to rectify this impeadence mismatch by defining a heirarchy of style guides and special rules to follow that make C/C++ more PyNEthonic.
+This style guide attempts to rectify this impedance mismatch by defining a hierarchy of style guides and special rules to follow that make C/C++ more PyNEthonic.
 Legacy codes not originally written for pyne in these languages need not be migrated to this style.
-While a custom style may not be ideal in terms of levearging linters and style checker tools, the benefits in readability and portability outweigh this cost.
+While a custom style may not be ideal in terms of leveraging linters and style checker tools, the benefits in readability and portability outweigh this cost.

-The aim is to have all languages be as similar and have as idomatic of APIs for that language as possible.
+The aim is to have all languages be as similar and have as idiomatic of APIs for that language as possible.

 Except as noted below, C/C++ code should adhere to the rules laid out in the